Harvard University Finds Coffee Is Proven to Help You Live Longer

-In the study, they demonstrated people who drank one to two cups of coffee per day (either regular or decaf) had a lower risk of dying early and also weren’t as likely to develop other diseases including cardiovascular disease, type 2 diabetes, and neurological diseases.
+In the study, they demonstrated people who drank one to two cups of coffee per day (either regular or decaf) had a lower risk of dying early and also weren’t as likely to develop poor cardiovascular health, blood sugar fluctuations, and poor neurological health.

 Not bad for a drink that also gives you one of the best defenses against early mornings and late nights.